-The use of shipping containers for home construction has been gaining in popularity and why not: It’s a perfect example of adaptive reuse and meshes well with the tiny house trend.
+The use of shipping containers for home construction has been gaining in popularity and why not.
+It’s a perfect example of adaptive reuse and meshes well with the tiny house trend.
 A container home is also super affordable because there is no foundation to lay or roof to raise.

-Inside, they’re convenient and cozy, while on the outside, they’re clad in wood.
-A larger model actually has a second container on top – a 20-foot size –that acts as a second floor and creates a rooftop deck.
+Inside, they’re convenient and cozy.
+Meanwhile, on the outside, they’re clad in wood.
+A larger model actually has a second container on top – a 20-foot size.
+This area acts as a second floor and creates a rooftop deck.

 It took just two days to install the entire structure, thanks to the ready components.
-Everything else, from the tiling to the kitchen cabinets and the pool were finished after the installation.
-This type of construction helps minimize the time needed for construction and mitigate disruption to the environment and the area.
+Builders finished everything else after the installation. everything This includes from the tiling to the kitchen cabinets and the pool.
+This type of construction helps minimize the time needed for construction.
+It also mitigates disruption to the environment and the area.

 Modern timber home

 Lots of houses are built from wood, but here is one that is quite literally all timber.
 Designed by Kühnlein Architektur, the Timber House sits on a high plateau in Upper Palatinate, in Bavaria, Germany.
-Encompassing two sections, the layout creates two yards: One you see from the street as you enter and the other a private terrace facing the landscape.
+Encompassing two sections, the layout creates two yards.
+One you see from the street as you enter and the other a private terrace facing the landscape.

 Reclaimed timber used in construction creates a home that has instant character and history that you can’t get from modern, new materials.
 Toronto architecture firm LAMAS designed this Townships Farmhouse east of Quebec following the 19th Century traditional configuration for barns that uses courtyards to provide shelter from the wind.

 Actually a working farm, this home also makes use of the “aisle” concept in order to make the most of the views.
 The entire structure is clad reclaimed wood and the soaring feeling of the vertical planks is amplified by the steeply pitched roof.

 Corrugated metal sheets

 If you really want to know how to build a cheap house, take a look at corrugated metal sheets.
 Once used for purely industrial purposes, these have really gained in popularity with the growth in industrial style.
-These metal sheets have plenty of advantages besides cost.
+Actually, corrugated metal sheets have plenty of advantages besides cost.
 Steel is very durable and stands up to harsh weather conditions, fire and rot.